Romulo-Peres/Romulo-Peres/README.md

 <h1 align="center">{ &nbsp; Rômulo "Cypher" Peres &nbsp; }</h1>

 Hello, my name is Rômulo Peres.
 I’m a computer enthusiast with a strong focus on software engineering and computer architecture.
-I’m particularly interested in programming languages, hardware systems, and their interaction.
-Among programming languages, I have a deep appreciation for C because of its efficiency and the level of control it provides over hardware and memory.
+My interests extend to low-level programming, kernel mode development and compiler designs.
+As a full-stack software engineer, I focus on developing reliable and well-structured solutions with technologies such as TypeScript, Python, and Java.

 <h1>Some good repositories that you could like</h1>